וְהִנֵּה קוֹל מִן־הֶעָנָן אֵׂר זֶה־בְּנִי ְדִידִי ָיו תִּשְׁמָעוּן׃

 Making Talmidim of all Nations at YaYiN

 G-d, is not, however, a local tribal deity: he is the G-d of all the nations!
 The Hebrews were not chosen because they were the greatest of all people.
 On the contrary, the scriptures reveal that it was because they were the least numerous of all people that they were chosen and commissioned to transmit the revelation of the Messiah (Deut.
 7:6,7).
 God seems to use those who appear the least likely in order to demonstrate his love and power.
 After the attempt to deal with mankind as a whole ended in failure at the flood, G-d narrowed the lens to a single person: Abraham.
-His seed would be a conduit of blessing to the world.
-This is why the scriptures seem to lend themselves to a primarily Hebraic mode of interpretation: G-d’s instructions to Moses reveal an earthly pattern of heavenly realities (Heb.9:23), a projection of heaven onto earth.
+Abraham’s seed would be the conduit of blessing to the world.
+This is why the scriptures seem to lend themselves to a primarily Hebraic mode of interpretation: G-d’s instructions to Moses reveal an earthly pattern of heavenly realities (Heb.9:23), a projection of heaven onto earth but the deeper message is that all nations would be blessed by the Abrahamic covenant.

 Hearing the Gospel as the disciples would have heard it at YaYiN

 It is therefore impossible to adequately exegete the scriptures without deeply engaging the original Bible languages.
 Yeshua Ha Maschiach endorsed this type of exegetical approach by contextualizing his message to his talmidim and to the world into the existing Jewish culture in his famous inaugural discourse, ‘the sermon on the mount.’
-He applied well-known literary and hermeneutical devices to highlight the scriptural references about the Messiah and announced their fulfilment.
+He applied well-known literary and hermeneutical devices to highlight the scriptural references about the Messiah and announced their present fulfilment.
 He re-interpreted these verses, explaining them in a new and astonishing way to reveal himself as the son of G_d.
 The implication of his discourse was that he was the long-awaited Messiah and all Israel, indeed all the Gentile world must now become his talmidim.

 The logos, the Divine Word of G-d, the Son of Man and Son of G-d